Writer’s Note: The following is the first in a trilogy on the past, present, and future of eCommerce consumer journeys.

 The first eCommerce store, incidentally, preceded the invention of the World Wide Web.
 CompuServe, an Internet Service Provider, opened the Electronic Mall in April 1984.
 The first credit card transaction in eCommerce was made on Compumarket in 1989.
 The first browser accessible eCommerce website, Books.com, was launched in 1992.

 The Internet’s early years, though, were a polarizing time in Retail boardrooms.
 Traditionalists were unwilling to tinker with their business models, refined over half a century of dominance, to synergize with the internet.
 Modernists argued that the online shopping was the next big leap, and they all needed to get on the Internet bandwagon while the front seat is still available.
-The result of this tug of war was along expected lines – the consensus reached was to invest judicially and strategically in eCommerce.
+The result of this tug of war was along expected lines – the consensus reached was to invest judicially and strategically in eCommerce website solutions.

 Thus, eCommerce began its journey tentatively in a small silo, working silently in the towering shadow of the retail industry.
 Books and CD/DVD companies were the first movers, consumer goods stayed at arm’s length.
 Future industry leaders Amazon (as a bookstore) and eBay (then called “AuctionWeb”) were founded in 1995.
 A groundswell was slowly rising.